MburuMr/Diabetes-Readmission-Prediction/README.md

 This model can be integrated into hospital EHR systems to:
 - Proactively flag high-risk patients prior to discharge
 - Inform and optimize individualized care plans and follow-up strategies
-- Reduce healthcare costs associated with avoidable readmissions
+- Reduce healthcare costs associated with avoidable re-admissions
 - Enhance patient satisfaction and overall clinical outcomes